Felix-Barosio/Felix-Barosio/README.md

 ### Hi there.
 Welcome,,, 👋 I'm Barosio Felix.
 #   About Me:
-🔭 I’m currently working on my Skills In React and Rails.<br>🌱 I’m currently learning more about FullStack Web Development.<br>💬 Ask me about any tech-related stuff.<br>📫 How to reach me: barosiofelix@gmail.com <br>⚡ Fun fact: Spaces are better than tabs
+🔭 I’m currently working on my Skills In React and Rails.<br>🌱 I’m currently learning more about FullStack Web Development.<br>💬 Ask me about any tech-related stuff.<br>📫 How to reach me: barosiofelix@gmail.com <br>⚡ Fun fact: Spaces are better than tabs <br>📫 Check out my [Portfolio](https://github.com/Felix-Barosio)

 ## 🌐 Socials: